Stevenson Archer (politician, born 1827)

 Stevenson Archer (February 28, 1827 – August 2, 1898) was an American politician.
-An U.S. Congressman from Maryland, he served in the second district for four terms from 1867 to 1875.
+A congressman from Maryland, he served in the second district for four terms from 1867 to 1875.
 He served in the Maryland House of Delegates and as Treasurer of Maryland.
 He was a slave owner.

 Early life

 Stevenson Archer was born at Medical Hall, Harford County, Maryland, near Churchville, on February 28, 1827, to Pamelia B. (née Hays) and Stevenson Archer.
 Archer's father and grandfather, John Archer, were both Congressmen from Maryland.
-His sister, Pamelia H. Archer, was the mother of George Earle Chamberlain, the 11th Governor of Oregon and a two term United States Senator.
+His sister, Pamelia H. Archer, was the mother of George Earle Chamberlain, the 11th governor of Oregon and a two term United States Senator.

 Archer attended Bel Air Academy, later graduating from Princeton College in 1848.
 He studied law at the office of Otho Scott in Bel Air, and was admitted to the bar in 1850, commencing practice the same year.

 Career

 In 1851, Archer formed a partnership with Edwin Hanson Webster.
 In 1853, he was elected as a Whig to the Maryland House of Delegates.

 In 1866, he was elected as a Democrat to the Fortieth and to the three succeeding Congresses, serving from March 4, 1867, until March 3, 1875.
 He was an unsuccessful candidate for renomination in 1874.
 In 1867, Archer was appointed as judge for a term on the Cecil County court.

 Archer succeeded John Sterett Gittings as Treasurer of Maryland in 1886.
 In 1890, he was accused of embezzling $132,000 in state funds.
 The investigation found he had kept railroad bonds for personal use.
 He pleaded guilty to malfeasance and was sentenced to five years in the Maryland Penitentiary.
 In May 1894, Governor Frank Brown pardoned him.

 Archer continued the practice of law in Bel Air until his death.